espocrm/documentation/administration/formula.md

 `record\attribute('Opportunity', $opportunityId, 'teamsIds')`

-Combining thie function with *record\findOne* function, it's possible to fetch a values of any record in the system.
+Using this function with a combination of *record\findOne*, it's possible to fetch a values of any record in the system.

 ### Env